-Technical Resources Elements of Metric Gear Technology - Page 3
+Technical Resources Calculations of Internal Gears and The Fundementals of Helical Gears, Elements of Metric Gear Technology Page 3

 4.4 Enlarged PinionsUndercutting of pinion teeth is undesirable because of losses of strength, contact ratio and smoothness of action.
 The severity of these faults depends upon how far below zc the teeth number is.
 Undercutting for the first few numbers is small and in many applications its adverse effects can be neglected.

 For very small numbers of teeth, such as ten and smaller, and for high-precision applications, undercutting should be avoided.
 This is achieved by pinion enlargement (or correction as often termed), wherein the pinion teeth, still generated with a standard cutter, are shifted radially outward to form a full involute tooth free of undercut.
 The tooth is enlarged both radially and circumferentially.
 Comparison of a tooth form before and after enlargement is shown in Figure 4-5.